Financial Accountability Return Guide

 • DoE Funds surplus carried forward from previous financial accountability statement

-• expenditure by line-item relating to the Start Strong for Community Preschools, Mobile Preschools Contracts or Mobile Preschool Funding Program grant only.
+• expenditure by line-item relating to the Start Strong for Community Preschools or Mobile Preschool Funding Program grant only.

 Includes:

-This column includes the Start Strong for Community Preschools/Mobile Preschools Contracts/Mobile Preschool Funding Program funding provided by the department during the reporting period, which is automatically prefilled.
+The payment amount in this column includes the Start Strong for Community Preschools/Mobile Preschools Contracts/Mobile Preschool Funding Program funding provided by the department during the reporting period, which is automatically prefilled.
+In 2024 it also includes payment to services that participated in the Digital Hub Pilot trial.

 Note: No values are required for the greyed-out cells.